 - All state and federal laws apply to the campground, each Midwest Burner event, and its participants.
 Breaking the law endangers the campground, event, and the entire Burner community.

-- Ticket sales are not performed at the Front Gate for InterFuse, Burning Down the River and HearthsOPhyre.
+- Ticket sales are not performed at the Front Gate for InterFuse, and HearthsOPhyre.
 Anyone arriving without a ticket will not be able to attend Midwest Burner events.

 - Once you have registered at the event and have obtained a wristband, you cannot leave and then return later.
 This policy is to keep everyone safe, reduce traffic on the driveway, and to encourage radical self-sufficiency.
 The Front Gate will not have the ability to sell you another ticket or have any cash on hand.
 After the Front Gate closes at night, no one may enter or leave except in the case of an emergency.

 - Alcohol is permitted at events for those 21 and older.
 You will not be allowed into a Midwest Burner event without a government-issued picture ID or some combination of identification documents (such as a school picture ID and a birth certificate) that can conclusively prove your age and identity.
 Those over 21 will get a wristband differing from those under the legal drinking age.
 Anyone drinking alcohol without that wristband showing will be required to either show ID and get a new wristband or leave without refund.
 This is for everyone’s protection and complies with local, state and federal law.